apachecn/pytorch-doc-zh/docs/1.0/torch.md

 Returns a tuple containing the LU factorization and pivots.
 Pivoting is done if `pivot` is set.

 The optional argument `info` stores information if the factorization succeeded for each minibatch example.
-The `info` is provided as an &lt;cite&gt;IntTensor&lt;/cite&gt;, its values will be filled from dgetrf and a non-zero value indicates an error occurred.
+The `info` is provided as an `IntTensor`, its values will be filled from dgetrf and a non-zero value indicates an error occurred.
 Specifically, the values are from cublas if cuda is being used, otherwise LAPACK.

 Warning